Note

 REST API

-The default value of the defaultAction property was Deny for API version 2021-01-01-preview and earlier.
-However, the deny rule isn't enforced unless you set IP filters or virtual network rules.
-That is, if you didn't have any IP filters or virtual network rules, it's treated as Allow.
+For API versions 2021-01-01-preview and earlier, the default value of the defaultAction property is Deny.
+However, the service doesn't enforce the deny rule unless you set IP filters or virtual network rules.
+If you don't set any IP filters or virtual network rules, the service treats the default action as Allow.

-From API version 2021-06-01-preview onwards, the default value of the defaultAction property is Allow, to accurately reflect the service-side enforcement.
-If the default action is set to Deny, IP filters and virtual network rules are enforced.
-If the default action is set to Allow, IP filters and virtual network rules aren't enforced.
+From API version 2021-06-01-preview onwards, the default value of the defaultAction property is Allow, which accurately reflects the service-side enforcement.
+If you set the default action to Deny, the service enforces IP filters and virtual network rules.
+If you set the default action to Allow, the service doesn't enforce IP filters and virtual network rules.
 The service remembers the rules when you turn them off and then back on again.

-The API version 2021-06-01-preview onwards also introduces a new property named publicNetworkAccess.
-If it's set to Disabled, operations are restricted to private links only.
-If it's set to Enabled, operations are allowed over the public internet.
+API version 2021-06-01-preview onwards also introduces a new property named publicNetworkAccess.
+If you set this property to Disabled, operations are restricted to private links only.
+If you set it to Enabled, operations are allowed over the public internet.

 For more information about these properties, see Create or Update Network Rule Set and Create or Update Private Endpoint Connections.